 Update: Couchsurfing has completely changed its business model and, sadly, CouchSurfing now essentially sucks.
 The following post applied to the way CouchSurfing used to be.

-As evidenced from the variety of beds I find myself waking up in around the world, I am a fan of waking up on other people's couches (floors, pool tables, and/or (spare) beds).
+As evidenced by the variety of beds I find myself waking up in around the world, I am a fan of waking up on other people’s couches (floors, pool tables, and/or (spare) beds).